An Old Blanket Gets a New Life – Felting Pure Wool

-I first became aware of felting wool this past summer, when I visited a farmers’ market and met an artisan who had the cutest up-cycled felted wool items for sale.
+I first became aware of felting wool this past summer, when I visited a farmers’ market and met an artisan who had some cute up-cycled felted wool items for sale.
 However since they were wool I was concerned that they would be too scratchy for a baby, and she explained that the process of felting softened the wool.
-And indeed, the items did feel soft, so I bought a cute little pair of baby shoes for my cousin’s new baby, and my mother bought her a stuffed owl.
+And indeed, the items did feel soft, so I bought a little pair of baby shoes for my cousin’s new baby, and my mother bought her a stuffed owl.
 (You can see photos of these in this post.)

-Then I encountered the notion of felting wool once again, more recently, when I saw an Etsy vendor selling something called ‘felting balls’.
+Then, I encountered the notion of felting wool once again, more recently, when I saw an Etsy vendor selling something called ‘felting balls’.
 My interest was piqued and I researched what these were, and found that they are balls you use in the process of felting wool.

 I wasn’t concerned about shrinking the blanket, because my intention was to use it as a throw on the sofa, so I actually wanted it smaller.

-It’s important to note that if you want to try this, but your blanket has the silky-satiny material sewn to the ends, that they often have, I would recommend taking this off, because it won’t shrink like the wool will and it will end up looking puckered and strange.
+It’s important to note that if you want to try this, do it with a blanket that doesn’t have the silky-satiny material sewn to the ends, (that they sometimes have), because it won’t shrink like the wool will and your blanket will end up looking puckered and strange.
 I didn’t have to worry about this because my blanket was finished with a blanket stitch on the ends and no satin piece.

-Also, if you’re going to try this, please make sure you clear the lint trap in you dryer after each cycle.
+Also, if you’re going to try this, please make sure you clear the lint trap in your dryer after each cycle.
 It was quite amazing how much loose fiber came off the blanket in the process.

-A note about this blanket … it was made by Globe Mills in Meaford Ontario, and the tag says 1957.
-I looked this up, and it turns out that the plant is no longer in business and the land on which it stood is now a seniors’ home.
+(A note about this blanket … it was made by Globe Mills in Meaford Ontario, and the tag says 1957.
+I looked this up, and it turns out that the plant is no longer in business and the land on which it stood is now a seniors’ home.)